Marketing Your Event, Program or Service

 - Will you be mailing the publication in bulk?

-Once you have submitted copy for your project, a Marketing writer will edit the document in accordance with the College's editorial and punctuation style guide.
+Once you have submitted copy for your project, we will edit the document in accordance with the College's editorial and punctuation style guide.
 Sometimes it is necessary for the staff to rewrite the copy.
 In such cases, the copy will be sent back to you for final approval.

 When preparing copy for print publications or the website, please: